dsc-courses/practice.dsc10.com/problems/wi21-midterm/q6-books-grouping.md

 # BEGIN SUBPROB

-Based on this data, can you conclude that "Charles Dickens" is the alphabetically last of all names listed in this dataset?
+Based on this data, can you conclude that Charles Dickens is the alphabetically last of all author names in this dataset?

 ( ) Yes
 ( ) No